 - Except for the stunning seaside, there are only a few things really worth to see in Swansea.
 Yes, this little town is the birthplace of the poet Dylan Thomas (who actually described the city as lovely ugly town) and there is a Waterfront Museum and the National Museum of Swansea as well, but it only takes 1-2 hours to see them all.

 - Wine Street.
 I can’t understand why people choose to flock to this hellhole on every Fridays and Saturdays.
-Maybe I’m getting too old now and don’t feel like partying every weekend, but there’s plenty older than me who go.
+Maybe I’m getting too old now and don’t feel like partying every weekend, but I see there plenty older people than me.

-- Unemployment rate is high and if you’re lucky to find a job the pay rate is lower than in Bristol, for instance.
+- Limited job opportunities.
+Unemployment rate is high and if you’re lucky to find a job the pay rate is lower than in England, for instance.

 - The weather is terrible most of the year.
 The wind and rain are relentlessly down-heartening over many days or even weeks.
 The town looks deserted during these times and there is not much to do.